This week at #Healthykidscommunity we’re bringing you healthy snacks!

 - Use an ice-cream scoop to scoop and drop onto the baking sheet directly then bake in the preheated oven for 25 minutes or until golden

-A healthy warm bowl of soup is so good for the body and soul!
+A healthy bowl of puree for babies and soup for the family is so good for the body and soul!
 It’s a perfect dish for this cold and wet winter weather and warms you from the inside out!

 I have served the soup with drizzles of cashew cream.
 YUM!
 It really kicked it up a notch!
 Recipe below.